- Among the attribute-based encryption topics covered on this page:

 The Google Transparency Report shows the percentage of encrypted web traffic has increased from less than 50% in early 2015 to about 90% or better today for all major platforms except Linux, which sits at 77%.

 To detect any threats in encrypted traffic, companies often use Transport Layer Security (TLS) inspection.
-TLS inspection decrypt TLS traffic, enabling security tools to look for malware and other threats, then re-encrypt the session.
+TLS inspection decrypts TLS traffic, enabling security tools to look for malware and other threats, then re-encrypt the session.
 This, of course, presents new risks because the traffic is in the clear, unencrypted, for a period of time.
 A functional encryption VPN would allow deep packet inspection without fully decrypting the data, enabling users to detect malware or other threats and take appropriate remediation action but without exposing their data.

 Functional encryption and quantum computing